Reading Time: 3 minutes

 | By Donna McKinnon

-Donna is a reporter with the University of Alberta’s Folio online magazine.
-The University of Alberta is a Troy Media Editorial Content Provider Partner.
+This article was submitted by the University of Alberta, a Troy Media Editorial Content Provider Partner.

 The opinions expressed by our columnists and contributors are theirs alone and do not inherently or expressly reflect the views of our publication.